Qu4tro/git-bookmark/docs/parts/03-GH-INSTALLATION.md

 - [docopts (Latest Python release)](https://github.com/docopt/docopts)

 You'll need to install them on your own, unless you use a recommended method for installation.
-You should be able to install `docopts` with:
+I recommend you install `docopts` with:
 ```
-   pip install docopts
+   pipx install docopts
 ```
 And git shouldn't be a problem installing if you're reading this.